Some of the most common errors we see on Joomla sites involve plugins.

 - /system/

-To disable the plugin all you need to do is remove or rename the PHP file.
-If I wanted to disable the Gmail plugin, I could rename gmail.php to gmail.php-off:
+- To disable the plugin, all you need to do is remove or rename its folder.
+For example, if I wanted to disable the Contact plugin, I could rename it to contact-OFF:

 Option #3.
 Disable via the database